When picturing a job that could also be a synonym for “tough,” two words have to come to mind: Navy SEALs.

 Luminox’s propriety luminescence technology has obvious benefits for those in combat conditions, but the brand’s main claim to military relevance is the strength and durability of their watches.
 So, just how strong are Luminox watches?

 In the early 1990s, the Navy SEALs put one of their own, Nick North (see video interview below), in charge of researching and developing a watch that was as tough as the military elites who would be wearing them.
 They tested a number of watches in the kind of conditions that SEALs could be expected to experience – deep-sea dives, parachute jumps, field operations – as well as under extreme conditions like ovens, freezers, and pressure pots.
 You get one guess as to which watch was the only one to survive all the tests.

 Luminox watches were created to be impressively resilient and in the nearly 25 years since the first official Luminox Navy SEAL watch was released, the brand has only continued to up its game.
 Starting in 1993, the SEALs and Luminox have worked together to develop watches specifically for the elite squad’s use, and that partnership continues today.

-The original Navy Seal 3000 watch has birthed multiple varieties in the two and a half decades since its introduction.
+The original Navy Seal watch has birthed multiple varieties 30 years since its introduction.
 The style and features have been updated, but underneath it all, these watches maintain the same durable soul that first impressed Nick North.
 Within this series of watches, the differences are fairly negligible.
 This flagship model made it to the top of our list of best Luminox watches here.

 They also both have Swiss-quartz movements, which means they are incredibly accurate.
 The only appreciable difference is the size and weight: the case diameter of the 3051 is bigger than the 3001, but its thickness is considerably thinner which makes the weightless, also.